oracle-livelabs/apex/object-storage-workflow/create-form/create-form.md

     ![Requestor Page Item](images/requestor-item.png " ")

-4. Add one more for the file upload
+4. Add one more for the file upload.

     ![File Upload Page Item](images/file-upload-item.png " ")